Flower35/ZookieWizard/readme_instructions_parser.txt

   ctrlSetStaticRotation
   (
-    floatTriple // static rotation for all animations )
+    floatTriple OR floatQuadruple // static rotation for all animations )

   ctrlSetStaticPosition